zhangxiang-planet/orbital_coverage/README.md

 ```

 **WARNING**: Exoplanet systems often have alternate names (e.g., Kepler-42 c is also known as KOI-961 c).
 We strongly advise users to consult the NenuFAR schedule to ensure they're using the correct field names.

+2. *Postdoc B would like to investigate the exoplanet ups And e.
+However, they prefer to use orbital parameters from a specific reference.*